rubyfu/RubyFu/module_0x4__web_kung_fu/telegram_api.md

 end
 ```

+A good topic about Quickly Create a Telegram Bot in Ruby can be found [here](http://www.sitepoint.com/quickly-create-a-telegram-bot-in-ruby/).

 There are more usage and documentation for the [gem](https://github.com/atipugin/telegram-bot-ruby) and the [API](https://core.telegram.org/bots), and you can show us your evil code, and you can pull it in Rubyfu!